bitnami-labs/sealed-secrets/README.md

-(requires secure access to the Kubernetes API server), which is convenient for interactive use, but it's known to be brittle when users have clusters with special configurations such as [private GKE clusters](docs/GKE.md#private-gke-clusters) that have firewalls between master and nodes.
+(requires secure access to the Kubernetes API server), which is convenient for interactive use, but it's known to be brittle when users have clusters with special configurations such as [private GKE clusters](docs/GKE.md#private-gke-clusters) that have firewalls between control plane and nodes.

 An alternative workflow
 is to store the certificate somewhere (e.g. local disk) with